-The Actian Zeenea data catalog produces two types of metadata:
+The Actian Data Intelligence Platform produces two types of metadata:

-- Statistical analysis to build a profile of the data, such as value distribution, rate of null values, and top values.
+- 1. Statistical analysis to build a profile of the data, such as value distribution, rate of null values, and top values.
 The nature of the metadata depends on the native type of the data being analyzed. - 2.
 Structural analysis to determine the operational type of specific textual data, such as email, postal address, social security number, and client code.
 The system is scalable and customizable.